-- Place one scoop of the filling in the center of the wrapper and seal the bun completely.
+- Place around 1 tablespoon of the filling in the center of the wrapper and seal the bun completely.
 Adjust the amount of filling accordingly if you are quite confident about your assembling skill.

 - Pour some cold water in wok and set up the steamer.

 - Turn off the fire and wait for 5 minutes.
 Transfer the buns out and serve immediately.